 Number Three – A Big Trampoline!

-Making the big jump.
-A client requested I locate a very large trampoline adjacent to his house so he could jump from their upper storey deck onto the trampoline, and bounce from the trampoline into the inground swimming pool.
-To him it was “a fast and easy way to get from the house into the pool”, quote on quote.
-Well, you can see how this could go so terribly wrong.
-One off-set, out-of-control bounce and he could end up over shooting the pool and into the neighbour’s yard.
-Now, if he was bringing beer, I’m sure he would be very welcome.
+Making the big jump!
+A client requested that I locate a large trampoline adjacent to his house so he could jump from their upper-storey deck onto the trampoline and bounce from it into the inground swimming pool.
+To him, it was “a fast and easy way to get from the house into the pool”, quote on quote.
+Well, you can see how this could go so terribly, terribly wrong.
+One off-set, out-of-control bounce and he could end up overshooting the pool and into the neighbour’s yard.
+Now, if he brought beer, I’m sure he would be very welcome.
 Just bounce on in!

 Number Two – Help My Cedars Are Turning Brown!

-The mystery of the brown cedars.
+The mystery of the brown cedars!
 I got a phone call from a past client.
-The beautiful cedars we planted adjacent to the rear deck were turning brown (dead foliage) on one side.
+The beautiful cedars we planted adjacent to the rear deck turned brown (dead foliage) on one side.
 Was it a lack of water?
-No, they were being watered twice a week.
-Not enough sun?
-No, they got lots of sun as the deck was south facing.
+No, they were watered twice a week.
+Need more sun?
+No, they got lots of sun as the deck was south-facing.
 So, what was going on?
-Why were these cedars on this side of the deck and not the other side of the deck, turning brown?
+Why were these cedars turning brown on this side of the deck and not the other side?
 Quite the mystery.
 After an intense questioning, it turns out her husband and his friends met each Friday night for a rousing game of poker.
-Of course, their poker table was located adjacent to the sliding doors that lead to the rear deck.
-Well, when you’re in a rousing game of poker, win or lose, there is just not enough time to run to the washroom.
-Instead, you step outside and pee off the rear deck, onto the cedars.
+Of course, their poker table was adjacent to the sliding doors leading to the rear deck.
+Well, when you’re in a rousing game of poker, win or lose, there is not enough time to run to the washroom.
+Instead, you step outside and pee off the rear deck onto the cedars.
 Mystery solved!

 Number One – The Stripper Pole!